seanwatters/preact-amber/README.md

     |- views
         |- layouts
         |- roots
-            |- root.slang   // Location of the root #app <div> Vue will render to.
+            |- root.slang   // Location of the root #app <div> Preact will render to.

 ```